-- predicts what the discourse will be about using background knowledge about subject or from previewing and pre-listening activities directed by the teacher - after hearing/viewing/reading discourse: - compiles and organizes details, such as the sequence of events or steps; - o causes and effects of decisions made by characters; - identifies and describes the main character(s), the main problem or the purpose - recognizes and explains language techniques used for effectiveness, such as accompanying songs, clarity of vocabulary chosen using visual representation such as illustrations, graphs, accessories - relates personally to a character or situation in moral stories using a comparison chart or Venn diagram

-Perform language functions that allow learners to inquire.

-- discusses and plans ways to obtain information or assistance from peers, helpers, leaders in the community for a variety of purposes (ask for assistance or guidance from others) - decides where and how to find information including print and non-print resources such as; - o interviewing people with specific simple questions - o internet, DVDs, TV, radio, resource people - o library, book store, trading post, store - processes information by listening to instructions on how to do a particular task or follow directions - organizes, condenses and summarizes data by using webs, charts, drawings and other visual representations - records information in various forms, such as written, visual, or audio - puts information to use by preparing a project, representing, or planning for an outing - conducts a language survey as a class or group project to survey nëhiyawak, (for example, gather information about population age, first and second language speakers)

-10.4.5 10.4.5 Perform language functions that allow learners to produce communication. explains a procedure: describes what is done and why, such as how and why people heat their drums (Plains Cree) before they play, or why tobacco is left in the ground when earth medicines are taken from the land (Woodland Cree) describes events and experiences in logical progression, such as how birch syrup is gathered in spring, or how to set a fish net, or how different groups of people interacted with one another on the plains and in the north outlines similarities and differences between people, objects or situations; e.g., compare the Woodland and Plains n\u00e4hiyaw\u00e4win, or compare n\u00e4hiyaw\u00e4win spring and fall activities using T charts or Venn diagrams
+- predicts what the discourse will be about using background knowledge about subject or from previewing and pre-listening activities directed by the teacher; - after hearing/viewing/reading discourse: - compiles and organizes details, such as the sequence of events or steps; - examines causes and effects of decisions made by characters; and, - identifies and describes the main character(s), the main problem or the purpose; - recognizes and explains language techniques used for effectiveness, such as accompanying songs, clarity of vocabulary chosen using visual representation such as illustrations, graphs, accessories; and, - relates personally to a character or situation in moral stories using a comparison chart or Venn diagram.
+10.4.4 10.4.4 perform language functions that allow learners to inquire. discusses and plans ways to obtain information or assistance from peers, helpers, leaders in the community for a variety of purposes (ask for assistance or guidance from others); decides where and how to find information including print and non-print resources such as: o interviewing people with specific simple questions; o internet, DVDs, TV, radio, resource people; and, o library, book store, trading post, store. processes information by listening to instructions on how to do a particular task or follow directions; organizes, condenses and summarizes data by using webs, charts, drawings and other visual representations; records information in various forms, such as written, visual, or audio; puts information to use by preparing a project, representing, or planning for an outing; and, conducts a language survey as a class or group project to survey Deneak, (for example, gather information about population, age, first and second language speakers).
+10.4.5 10.4.5 perform language functions that allow learners to produce communication. explains a procedure: describes what is done and why, such as how and why people heat their drums (Plains Dene) before they play, or why tobacco is left in the ground when earth medicines are taken from the land (Woodland Dene); describes events and experiences in logical progression, such as how birch syrup is gathered in spring, or how to set a fish net, or how different groups of people interacted with one another on the plains and in the north; and, • outlines similarities and differences between people, objects or situations; e.g., compare the Woodland and Plains Dene, or compare Dene spring and fall activities using T charts or Venn diagrams. --

-10.5 Reflect on Language Learning Learners will assess and refle Learners will assess and reflect on their own language skills and set goals for future improvement .
-Outcomes At the něhiyawěwin 10 level, the learner will Indicators This is evident when the learner 10.5.1 10.5.1 Assess personal strengths and needs for language learning as they relate to family, community and land reflects on identity through the nēhiyaw world-view and language by asking questions; "How does my use of nēhiyawēwin shape the way I understand nature?
-Or how does my use of nēhiyawēwin shape the way I understand the nēhiyaw culture?" explains how speaking, listening and viewing are useful tools to clarify thinking, communicating and learning evaluates the quality of own contributions to group process and sets goals using a self-evaluation tool (created by self or with peers and/or teacher) and plans for development develops and uses criteria for evaluating self, setting goals, and preparing an action plan 10.5.2 10 .5 .2 Set goals for future improvement considers and uses the strategies appropriate for a given task and situation assesses language use and revises personal goals to enhance language learning and use
+10.5 Reflect on Language Learning

+Learners will assess and reflect on their own language skills and set goals for future improvement.

+Outcomes Indicators At the Dene 10 level, the learner will This is evident when the learner 10.5.1 10.5.1 assess personal strengths and needs for language learning as they relate to family, community and land. reflects on identity through the Dene world-view and language by asking questions; "How does my use of Dene shape the way I understand nature?
+Or how does my use of Dene shape the way I understand the Dene culture?"; explains how speaking, listening and viewing are useful tools to clarify thinking, communicating and learning; evaluates the quality of own contributions to group process and sets goals using a self-evaluation tool (created by self or with peers and/or teacher) and plans for development; and, develops and uses criteria for evaluating self, setting goals, and preparing an action plan.